xialigang/new_asymptotic_formulae/README.md

 The toys are produced using the [PyHF](https://joss.theoj.org/papers/10.21105/joss.02823) framework.
 We also need to do some fits to get the number of signal and background events to build the binned model proposed in [2101.06944](https://arxiv.org/abs/2101.06944) to estimate the effect of the low statistics.

 ## Step2: Analysis of the toys
 In the directory "bottom-squarks_application", we have some python scripts for analyzing the toys and compare with the classic and new asymptotic formulae.
+It actually needs some inputs which can be produced from the script in step 1, like the binned model, expected/observed qmu values.
+Interested readers please contact the authors for the application.

 ## a simpler application
 In the directory "number_counting_application", a python script is provided for the application in a number-counting experiment.